-20. Future Development Application/s for Stage 2 shall include a Arts and Cultural Plan developed by a professional public artist including consideration of: (a) materials to be used, with particular attention to durability; (b) location and dimension of artwork; (c) public art themes to respond to site history and or social, cultural or natural elements; (d) integration into the site and surrounds; (e) budget and funding; and (f) Council's Public Art Guide for Developers.
-Not applicable to the subject Stages.
-Residential Amenity 21.
-Future Development Applications shall demonstrate compliance with the provisions of the State Environmental Planning Policy 65 - Design Quality of Residential Flat Development (SEPP 65) and the accompanying Residential Flat Design Code 2002 (RFDC), except where modified below: The proposed development achieves solar access, or "improved amenity", to 70.6% of apartments and cross ventilation to 69% of all of the apartments.
-In particular, future application/s shall demonstrate that: (a) a minimum of 60% of apartments within each stage are capable of being cross ventilated; and (b) a minimum of 70% of apartments within each stage receive a minimum of 2 hours solar access to living areas and balconies mid winter; and (c) where less than 70% of apartments achieve 2 hours of solar access in mid winter, these apartments (beyond the first 30%) shall be designed to provide imperved amonity by: The "improved amenity" apartments meet the additional requirements of Part (c) of the condition including additional floor to ceiling height as detailed in the architectural package. be designed to provide improved amenity by: including extensive glazing (minimum 70% of the external façade) to living rooms; permitting cross-ventilation specifically to those apartments; and exceeding RFDC guidelines by at least 20% in both of the following areas: increased floor to ceiling height; or and increased floor to ceiling height; or and increased minimum apartment areas, being greater than 50sqm for 1 bedroom, 70sqm for 2 bedroom and 95sqm for 3 bedroom apartments. (d) a minimum of 25% of open space area of the site is deep soil zone The proposed development provides 87% of the open space area of the site as deep soil which substantially exceeds the 25% minimum requirement. (e) the proposed landscaped areas provide sufficient deep soil in accordance with the RFDC.
+21. Future Development Applications shall demonstrate compliance with the provisions of the State Environmental Planning Policy 65 - Design Quality of Residential Flat Development (SEPP 65) and the accompanying Residential Flat Design Code 2002 (RFDC), except where modified below:

+In particular, future application/s shall demonstrate that:

+- (a) a minimum of 60% of apartments within each stage are capable of being cross ventilated; and - (b) a minimum of 70% of apartments within each stage receive a minimum of 2 hours solar access to living areas and balconies mid winter; and - (c) where less than 70% of apartments achieve 2 hours of solar access in mid winter, these apartments (beyond the first 30%) shall be designed to provide improved amenity by: - including extensive glazing (minimum 70% of the external façade) to living rooms; - permitting cross-ventilation specifically to those apartments; and - exceeding RFDC guidelines by at least 20% in both of the following areas: - increased floor to ceiling height; or and - increased minimum apartment areas, being greater than 50sqm for 1 bedroom, 70sqm for 2 bedroom and 95sqm for 3 bedroom apartments. - (d) a minimum of 25% of open space area of the site is deep soil zone $\,$ - (e) the proposed landscaped areas provide sufficient deep soil in accordance with the RFDC.